f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

    |lab-4-6|

 #.
 Select :guilabel:`Send`.
-Review the JSON :guilabel:`Body` and look for if DO has finished provisioning with `"message": "success"` or if it is still in progress with `"message": "processing"`.
+Review the JSON response :guilabel:`Body` and look for if DO has finished provisioning with `"message": "success"` or if it is still in progress with `"message": "processing"`.
 You may click :guilabel:`Send` to check the status until it has completed.
 You will also notice that the declaration of the box in its current state is returned with each request.

+Processing
    |lab-4-7|

+Success
+   |lab-4-8|

 #.
 In your browser, go to the BIG-IP A GUI bookmark or :guilabel:`https://10.1.1.10/`.
 Verify that the objects requested are now provisioned.
-The images below show VLANs and Self-IPs for the network section as an example.
+The image below show VLANs and Hostname as an example.

-   |lab-4-8|

    |lab-4-9|